 When our first child arrived, we decided I would stay home with our son.
 This was a big decision because my salary was a little over 50% of our income.
 We had never heard of the “Save one salary and live on the other” idea.

 A few years later, Stephen’s company transferred us from Houston to Boston.
 We hoped for a large increase in salary that wouldn’t be walked back when we returned to Texas.
 This was not to be.
-Our home in Texas was rented at a loss and his salary didn’t keep up with the increased cost of living.
+While in Boston, our home in Texas was rented at a loss and his salary didn’t keep up with the increased cost of living.
 The final insult happened when we returned to Texas.
 Soon after moving back, his company started downsizing and he was laid off.
 So much for the salary bump!
 There were several job changes after that, but never one that helped our financial situation.

-God Enters Stephens Life
+God Enters Stephen’s Life

 During the mid-’80s, God did a miracle in our lives and marriage.
 Stephen and all 3 children came to know Christ.
 Stephen’s new life in the Lord caused him to look at life differently.
 Then a day came when he decided that the ethics of his coworkers did not match what he was striving for.
 He decided that something had to change and he started his own business working from home.

-There were good years and some not so good.
+There were good years and some not-so-good.
 But like the old MasterCard commercial, having Dad at home was “priceless”.
 He attended every school sporting event or concert.

 Now, back to the financial part of this story.
 Remember, we had not saved anything for the future.
 That means no retirement OR college savings.
 While Stephen owned his own business, there again was not enough income to start any savings.
 Or so we thought.
-Oh, how I wish someone had shown us the power of compounding interest!
+Oh, how I wish someone had shown us the power of compounding!

 Falling Off the Financial Cliff